Questions about tickets?

 Where can I find information regarding those with special needs?

-Please click here to learn about all of our services for those with special needs.
+Please visit our Accessibility page to learn about all of our services for those with special needs.

 Can children attend UFPA shows?

 UFPA is proud to present several events that children will love as much as adults.
-All children must be able to sit quietly in their seats throughout the performance.
-Those unable to do so, along with the adult accompanying them, will be asked by an usher to leave the hall.
-Every patron, regardless of age, must have a ticket for admission to UFPA-presented events.
-Child-in-lap tickets may be purchased for children 2 and under accompanied by an adult at a cost of $10 for many performances in the Phillips Center and University Auditorium.
+Each child, regardless of age, must have a ticket and be able to sit quietly in their seat throughout the performance.
+Children unable to do so, along with the adult accompanying them, will be asked to leave the hall.
+Child-in-lap tickets may be purchased for children ages two and under for $10 for many UFPA-presented performances.

 What if I’m late to a performance?